GabrielOlivierDEV/PartyManagerFramework/README.md

 # Party Manager Framework
 A modular Godot 4.4.x plugin that offers a **party and character control system** with **built-in character–NPC scripting**.

-Designed for **RPG-style games** where you control one playable character and up to **4 dynamic NPC followers**, with smooth follower logic, party switching, and positional syncing.
+Designed for **RPG-style games** where you control one playable character and up to **4 dynamic NPC followers** (configurable via `MAX_PARTY_MEMBERS`), with smooth follower logic, party switching, and positional syncing.
 Perfect for games where party coordination, character switching, and AI follower behavior are key.

-## Available Functions
+## API reference — functions, variables and behavior

 ### `PartyManager.play_as(character: CharacterBody2D)`